folkscommunity/folks/README.md

 </p>
 <p></p>

-Folks is a community platform for product people.
+Folks is a community platform for creative people.

 Check out the [manifesto](https://folkscommunity.com/manifesto) for more information about the project.